Car logos with wings: The 50 biggest car brands with wings

 Bentley Emblem

-Originating from the heart of Britain, Bentley stands as an epitome of automotive excellence, renowned for its unmatched quality and meticulous craftsmanship.
-The emblematic winged logo of Bentley is both a testament to the brand’s heritage and a representation of its soaring ambitions.
-Integrated within the delicate feather details of the wings is the brand name, “Bentley,” affirming its prominence and legacy.
+Hailing from the heart of the UK, Bentley is the epitome of automotive excellence, renowned for its unrivaled quality and meticulous craftsmanship.
+Bentley’s emblematic winged logo is both a testament to the brand’s heritage and an embodiment of its lofty ambitions.
+The Bentley name is embedded in the fine feather detailing of the wings, reaffirming the brand’s significance and heritage.

-Central to this design is a prominent, custom-designed letter “B,” seamlessly nestled between the wings.
-This distinctive character signifies the brand’s name and represents the company’s unwavering commitment to luxury, performance, and innovation.
-Over the years, this emblem has become synonymous with opulence, making Bentley vehicles easily identifiable and revered worldwide.
+At the heart of this design is a specially designed ‘B,’ seamlessly integrated between the wings.
+Over the years, this emblem has become synonymous with luxury, making Bentley cars easily recognizable and revered around the world.

 Aston Martin